Yo yo. We’re back from our series of free blogging tutorial.

 And this is what it is, whether you’re online or offline your blog is your business.
 And you’re responsible for it.

-It doesn’t matter if you like working for two hours in a day or less, you must run it in a professional way just like you’d work for someone else.
+It doesn’t matter if you like working for two hours in a day or less, you must run your blog and freelancing business in a professional way just like you’d do if you’re working for someone else.

 Forget about the fact that no one will directly sack you for not doing what you’re supposed to do… Your readers and clients will leave your blog.
 And that’s exactly like getting sacked in the corporate world… Because you’ll lose your pay.